LolaGM/CRUD-Form/README.md

     <li>Run the below command in the terminal.<code>npm install Json-server</code></li>
     <li>Create a sample json file with data: <code>db.json</code>.
 Make sure of the location of the file: Don’t create mock data files under /src/assets/ or /src/app/ folder.
 .</li>
-    <li>Run the server: use the command line <code>json-server –watch db.json</code> or you can add this line to the package.json file: <code>"json:server": "json-server --watch db.json",
-</code>and run the server <code>npm run json:server
+    <li>You can run the server in two ways: 1 -use the command line <code>json-server –watch db.json</code> or you can add this line to the package.json file in section scripts: <code>"backend": "json-server --watch db.json --port 3000",</code>and run the server with <code>npm run backend
 </code></li>
 <li>Your JSON Server will be running on port 3000.
 The below data will be shown in the terminal
 </li>